 Flow measurement is a critical aspect of operations involving pumps, valves and other industrial systems.
 Users choosing flow meters to measure fluid flow must consider key factors to make the right decision.
 There are significant differences between meter designs, with each type of device having its own pros and cons.

 Flow meters close the loop on pump systems, as information from these devices is used to regulate the speed at which pumps run and/or to modulate flow control valves.
 In addition, knowing the flow rate through a pump can be useful in determining if the equipment is operating properly or needs maintenance.
-Flow meters can be installed at various points in the pipeline system, starting at pump output and continuing downstream to ensure adequate flow
+Flow meters can be installed at various points in the pipeline system, starting at pump output and continuing downstream to ensure adequate flow is maintained.

 Machinery and rotating equipment packages require sophisticated instrumentation, and special consideration should be given when selecting these component solutions.
 If any part of the flow instrumentation may be subject to vibration or pulsation in a machinery package, the affected equipment should receive extra attention.